GreptimeTeam/docs/user-guide/supported-protocols/influxdb.md

 The HTTP endpoint in GreptimeDB for handling metrics is `/influxdb/write`

-> Remember to prefix the path with GreptimeDB's http API version, `v1`
+> Note that remembers to prefix the path with GreptimeDB's HTTP API version, `v1`

 ### A Simple Example